 (E) The comprehensive assessment shall include documentation of the following:

-(2) Psychological, and mental retardation and developmental diagnoses and history, if applicable;
+(3) Psychological, and intellectual disabilities and developmental diagnoses and history, if applicable;

-(6) Nutritional requirements and need for assistance and supervision of meals;
+(7) Nutritional and dietary requirements, food preferences, and need for any adaptive equipment, and needs for assistance and supervision of meals;

 The documentation required by this paragraph shall include the name and signature of the individual performing the assessment, or component of the assessment, and the date the assessment was completed.